saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - data-customize-website-variable
      - The name given to the variable.
    * - data-img
-     - The thumbnail it will display in the choices of header offered in the Website Builder UI.
+     - The thumbnail related to your custom template shown in the templates selection in the Website Builder.

+Now you have to define explicitly that you want to use your custom template in the Odoo SASS variables.

 .. code-block:: scss
     :caption: ``/website_airproof/static/src/scss/primary_variables.scss``